 Chateau Jas de Bressy owns 5.5 hectares in the Chateauneuf du Pape appellation.
 4.5 hectares are used to produce red wine and 1 hectare, located in the estates cooler terroir is planted with white wine grape varietals.

 Chateau Jas de Bressy produces two wines.
-One red Chateauneuf du Pape wine and one white Chateauneuf du Pape Blanc.
+1 red Chateauneuf du Pape wine and one white Chateauneuf du Pape Blanc.

 Chateau Jas de Bressy Chateauneuf du Pape Blanc is made from an even split of 50% Grenache Blanc and 50% Roussanne.
 The wine is vinified and aged in a combination of used, small oak barrels and small concrete tanks.
 The wine is aged on its lees for an average of 9 months before bottling.
 The production is close to 125 cases per year.

 Serving and Decanting Chateau Jas de Bressy with Wine, Food Pairing Tips

 Chateau Jas de Bressy is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue and cassoulet.
 Jas de Bressy is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, cheese and tomatoes.